blkerby/smartdiff/README.md

 # smartdiff

-This is a tool to compare and highlight differences between versions of rooms in Super Metroid SMART projects.
+This is a command-line tool to compare and highlight differences between versions of rooms in Super Metroid SMART projects.
 It will compare the working copy against a selected git reference.
-Example invocations:
+Download the latest version from the [Releases](https://github.com/blkerby/smartdiff/releases) page.

+Here are example ways to use it:

 - Compare against HEAD: